Google Retires 7 Structured Data Features To Streamline Search Results

 The most significant shift here is in search results visual enhancements removed—not in visibility, ranking, or SEO performance.
 Rich elements powered by the above schema types will simply no longer show up.

 There’s no need to panic.
-If your site currently uses these structured data types, they won’t lead to errors or ranking drops.
-Google will continue to crawl and index your content normally.
+If your site currently uses these structured data types, they will not lead to errors or ranking drops.
+Google continues to crawl and index this content normally, even after the structured data changes extending into 2026.

 This move is less about penalization and more about re-prioritization.
-Google’s latest simplification strategy is part of a larger trend to reduce information overload and focus on high-value interactions.
+Google’s simplification strategy reflects a broader trend that continues in 2026, where search results are streamlined to focus on the most useful interactions and information for users.

 Partner with our Digital Marketing Agency